 The first question you should ask yourself is regarding the location of these attachments.
 Unlike what you may be used to on a computer, you don’t have the option to save an attachment to your iPhone or iPad that easily.
-By default, and assuming you’re using iCloud, the Mail app will offer to download the attachment to iCloud.
+By default, and assuming you’re using iCloud, the Mail app will offer to download the attachment to the Files app.

 From my experience, there are two main categories of attachments: images (such as .png, .jpg, .gif, etc), and virtually every other file type (.pdf, .doc, .ppt, etc).
 There is a very slight difference when downloading images, so I’ll make sure to highlight it below.